 Can you really consume bone broth for weight loss?
 As you may or may not already know, broth is beneficial mainly due to the high collagen and gelatin content.
 Both of these are a type of protein with a rich amino acid profile.

-One study1 showed an improvement in body composition in subjects that performed resistance training while also supplementing with a collagen supplement.
+One study showed an improvement in body composition in subjects that performed resistance training while also supplementing with a collagen supplement.

 READ MORE: Nutrition Facts of T-Bone Broth

-In another study2, mice that underwent a calorie restriction and supplemented with glycine (an amino acid found in collagen) saw greater weight loss compared to calorie-restricted-only mice.
-In addition, the mice that received glycine also saw improvements in their glucose tolerance levels as well as more muscle retention in their quadriceps.
+In another study, mice that underwent a calorie restriction and supplemented with glycine (an amino acid found in collagen) saw greater weight loss compared to mice with restricted calories.
+In addition, the mice that received glycine also saw improvements in their glucose tolerance levels, as well as more muscle retention in their quadriceps.

-Numerous studies3 also show that collagen is instrumental in combatting internal inflammation.
+Numerous studies also show that collagen is instrumental in combatting internal inflammation.
 Inflammation in the intestines leads to digestive ailments, such as irritable bowel syndrome and leaky gut syndrome.
 On the surface, this may seem unrelated to weight loss.
-However, recent findings4 suggest a strong correlation between inflammation and weight gain.
+However, recent findings suggest a strong correlation between inflammation and weight gain.